Nick Harper (politician)

 Nick Harper (born 1979) is an American lawyer and politician of the Democratic Party.
 In 2010 he was elected to the Washington State Senate representing Legislative District 38 in a controversial contest that led to the Moxie Media scandal.
 Before his term was finished, he abruptly resigned his seat following rumors of an extramarital affair with a lobbyist.
-He subsequently was named deputy mayor of Everett, Washington, where he is currently under investigation over the nature of his personal relationship with the mayor.
+He subsequently was named deputy mayor of Everett, Washington, where he was under investigation over the nature of his personal relationship with the mayor.

 Early life and education

 A native of Port Townsend, Washington, Harper received a B.A. degree in political science from the University of Washington in 2001.
 At the University of Washington he was initiated into the Delta Upsilon fraternity.
 In 2004 he earned a J.D. from Seattle University.

 Career

 Legal and lobbying work

 After his admission to the Washington State Bar, Harper worked for several law firms, and briefly served as governmental affairs director for the Snohomish County-Camano Island Association of Realtors.
 He was a field director for congressman Rick Larsen's 2006 reelection campaign.